tencentyun/intlcloud-documents/doc_new/845_Elasticsearch_ES/intl_en/C32096_调整配置_intl_en.md

  - Click the cluster name to enter the cluster details page and select **More** > **Adjust Configuration** in the top-right corner.
 3. In the **Adjust Configuration** dialog box that pops up, adjust the cluster node model or quantity according to your business needs and click **OK**.

-> ?Either node type (node model and storage capacity) or node quantity can be adjusted at a time, and simultaneous adjustment of both is not supported.
+> Either node type (node model and storage capacity) or node quantity can be adjusted at a time, and simultaneous adjustment of both is not supported.

 4. After the configuration adjustment starts, the cluster status changes to **processing**.
 After the status changes to **normal**, the cluster can be used normally.
 5. You can view the progress of cluster adjustment on the cluster details page.